orbforge/orb-docs/docs/setup-sensor/docker-multiple-interfaces.md

 ---
-title: Measuring multiple connections
+title: Measuring multiple interfaces
-shortTitle: Multiple Connections
+shortTitle: Multiple Interfaces
-metaDescription: Run the Orb sensor in a setup with multiple connections
+metaDescription: Run the Orb sensor in a setup with multiple interfaces
 section: setup-sensor
 layout: guides
 imageUrl: ../../images/devices/docker.png
 subtitle: 'Difficulty: Advanced 🧑‍🔬'
 ---

-# Installing multiple Orbs to monitor multiple connections
+# Installing multiple Orbs to monitor multiple interfaces

 ## Introduction

-On a device with multiple subnets and gateways, you can configure multiple orbs to measure each connection simultaneously.
+On a device with multiple subnets and gateways, you can configure multiple orbs to measure each interface simultaneously.
 For this setup we're going to be using Docker on Linux.
-This guide will show you how to configure Orb in a multi-sensor setup, using [Docker](https://www.docker.com/) and the `macvlan` driver.
+This guide will show you how to configure Orb in a multi-sensor setup, using [Docker](https://www.docker.com/) and (optionally) the `macvlan` driver.

 This guide assumes you have Docker and Docker Compose already installed and running on your host system.

+### VLAN support

+Multiple connections can be available in different setups, either provided through "physical" vlans, multiple nics with different subnets and gateways, or maybe other virtual networks inside the host machine.
+This docker setup below describes a single host with multiple subnets and a gateway per subnet.
+Please refer to the [#VLAN support](#VLAN+support) section which describes how to tag the docker container to use specific VLAN tags if needed.

 ## Prerequisites